SumitsHub/learn-react/02-backroads-project/react-app/README.md

     - Mac : rm -rf .git
     - Windows : rmdir -Force -Recurse .git
     - Windows : rd /s /q .git
-      Windows commands were shared by students and I have not personally tested them.

   - setup new repo
     - git init - create an empty git repository
     - git add - adds new or changed files in your working directory to the Git staging area